jaisharma10/A_Star_Algorithm/README.md

 The evaluation function $f(n)$ for A* algorithm is: $$ f(n) = g(n) + h(n) $$.

 Here, $g(n)$ is the operating cost function and $h(n)$ is the heurisitc function.
+In the queue, the node with the smallest $f(n)$ value is explored first.
 Using a good heuristic is important in optimizing the performance of A*.
 I calculate the Euclidean Distance between the node and the goal:

 <p align="center">
         <img src = "Images/heuristic.PNG" width = "400">